BASE: Baseline and Additionality (Part 2/4)

 Introduction

-The first of these steps - ‘B’ - was to scientifically establish baselines, and sets us up to create bespoke solutions for each region that will create environmental outcomes over and above those baselines ('A': Additionality).
+The first of these steps - ‘B’ - is to scientifically establish baselines, and sets us up to create bespoke solutions for each region that will create environmental outcomes over and above those baselines ('A': Additionality).

 Let's look at those steps in a bit more depth.